 We asked Nettie, the lady who owns the barn, to recommend somewhere to eat.
 Her reply was utilitarian, almost evasive, talking about how long it takes to get there, how much it costs, who the patrons are, but nothing about what she’d actually put in her mouth.
 The Globe and Rainbow sounded good enough, so I pressed her for an opinion on the food: “Delicious,” she finally conceded, with all the platitudinous flair of a Tripadvisor review.

 Situated in the least Kentish bit of Kent, the Globe and Rainbow is a proper pub in the mud.
 The décor is indistinguishable from its neighbours’, which is no bad thing, as long as you’re in for pull-up-a-haystack hospitality and open-door dining.
-Like fashion, décor in the country is a by-product of agriculture and climate, all firewood and weathercocks.
+Like fashion, countryside décor is a by-product of agriculture and climate, all firewood and weathercocks.
 It’s the same twee feeling you get when opening a picnic basket, or watching Samantha Cameron make a gingerbread David on Celebrity Bake Off.

 The menu is the best I’ve seen in months: taut, confident, and created by someone who actually wants to feed me: pigeon with wild mushroom, pearl barley and sweetcorn; red mullet with fennel, apple and artichoke; pork belly with bacon jam and pickled onion; duck breast and confit with carrot, kale and baby turnip.
 Proof that, in the country, you needn’t look further than the barrel of a shotgun for inspiring ingredients.